leadr-msu/kepler-gl/index.md

 3. Return to the "Filters" icon and select "Add Filter."
     * Select dataset (1) and chose your larger column value (i.e. type of slave).
 For value, select what you have just renamed this dataset to (i.e. house).
 4. Select "Add Filter," one more time.
-    * Select category (2) and chose your larger column value.
-For value, select what you have just renamed this dataset to.
+    * Select category (2) and chose your larger column value (i.e. type of slave).
+For value, select what you have just renamed this dataset to (i.e. field).
 5. To make these points more clear, you can go back into the "Layer Settings" for each one of the layers and change the size and color of the points.
-6. You can also go back into "Interaction Settings" and adjust the information that pops up when the mouse rolls over a point so that it better corresponds with any new research question that this new visualization poses.
+6. You can also go back into "Interaction" menu and adjust the information that pops up when the mouse rolls over a point so that it better corresponds with any new research question that this new visualization poses.

 ## Polygon Map